Supplemental Medical/Health Insurances (Zusatzversicherung) in Germany

 There are supplemental policies available that will pay a flat daily amount when you are sick and unable to work or find yourself in the hospital for an extended stay.
 While the Gesetzelichekrankenkasse policies may normally provide for a certain percentage of your income for up to 42 days of hospitalization, the benefit after that may diminish.
 Most private insurance companies offer different levels of coverage as a supplemental insurance.
 Check what you have with your standard policy and explore the options for this type of insurance.
 There are several permutations offering varying degrees of coverage.
 You’ll have to do your homework to find the proper level of coverage, but it will be worth it for your peace of mind.
-Your insurance agent should be involved in the process to make sure you get what you need.
+Your insurance broker should be involved in the process to make sure you get what you need.

 Accident Insurance (Unfallversicherung)